Nikorasu/LiveWhisper/README.md

 # LiveWhisper - Whisper based transcription

-`livewhisper.py` outputs psuedo-live sentence-by-sentence dictation to terminal.
+`livewhisper.py` outputs pseudo-live sentence-by-sentence dictation to terminal.
 Using [OpenAI's Whisper](https://github.com/openai/whisper) model, and sounddevice library to listen to microphone.
 Audio from mic is stored if it hits a volume & frequency threshold, then when silence is detected, it saves the audio to a temp file and sends it to Whisper.